Improving Feature-based Visual Localization by Geometry-Aided Matching: Conclusion

 \section{Conclusion}

-This paper proposes an effective 2D-3D matching method GAM for visual localization.
-GAM uses both the appearance information and geometric context to improve the matching performance, which greatly improves the recall of 2D-3D matching while maintaining high precision.
-GAM introduces a novel bipartite matching neural network BMNet to extracts geometric features for a set of 2D-3D correspondences and can learn the global geometric consistency to predict the possibility of being a true match for each correspondence.
-GAM also integrates the Hungarian algorithm into BMNet as a special pooling layer to find maximum-weight matching in an end-to-end manner.
-This approach enables the localization to obtain more correct matches and hence improves the robustness and accuracy of localization.
-We further combine GAM with a novel scene retrieval strategy and propose a new hierarchical localization method.
-Extensive experiments show that the proposed method achieves the state-of-the-art results on multiple datasets.
+In this work, we introduce GAM, a reliable and efficient 2D-3D matching technique for visual localization, which significantly boosts the recall of 2D-3D matches while preserving high accuracy by leveraging both appearance information and geometric context to enhance matching performance.
+GAM also introduces a novel bipartite matching neural network BMNet to identify the maximum weight matching in an end-to-end fashion, which allows the localization method to acquire more real matches.
+This further increases the robustness and accuracy of localization.
+Additionally, we combine GAM with a novel scene retrieval strategy and present a new hierarchical localization method.
+Extensive experiments demonstrate that the proposed method achieves superior results on multiple datasets.